brillout/goldpage/docs/csr-and-ssr-explained.template.md

 to show a preview of your pages when someone shares your website.

 > :information_source:
-> Tools usually require you to use SSR for h.
-> Goldpage is different and renders your page's meta data to HTML even when you don't do SSR.
+> Goldpage allows you to render your page's meta data to HTML without doing SSR.
 > More at
 > [Client-side Rendering (CSR) VS Server-side Rendering (SSR) - Social Sharing](/docs/csr-vs-ssr.md#social-sharing).